 If two consecutive batches subjected to the strengthened control are rejected, the provisions of paragraph 13. of this Regulation are applied.

 2.2.1.5.
-The control of Child Restraint Systems conformity is undertaken starting with the batch manufactured after the first batch which was subjected to production qualification.
+The control of Enhanced Child Restraint Systems conformity is undertaken starting with the batch manufactured after the first batch which was subjected to production qualification.

 2.2.1.6.
 The test results described in paragraph 2.2.1.4. above shall not exceed L, where L is the limit value prescribed for each approval test.